>

 Bob Davenport sang Ball of Yarn on his 1977 Topic album Postcards Home.

 Bob Roberts sang The Little Ball of Yarn in a recording made by Tony Engle in August 1977 at Ryde, Isle of Wight.
-This was released o year later n his Topic album Songs From the Sailing Barges.
+This was released a year later on his Topic album Songs From the Sailing Barges.

 Walter Pardon sang Little Ball of Yarn in a June 1978 recording by Mike Yates on his 2000 Musical Traditions anthology Put a Bit of Powder on It, Father.
-Rod Stradling commented in the accompanying booklet:
+Rod Stradling noted:

 Another song which has remained popular with country singers into the present day, with 15 of the 38 known examples being sound recordings.
 It was much collected in Missouri/Arkansas area (inevitably—given its subject matter—by Vance Randolph), and a scattering in other parts of the US, Canada and Australia.
 Travellers seem to particularly like it: [Winnie] Ryan sang it in Ireland, Mary Ann Haynes in Sussex, and numerous others across much of southern England.
 Several Suffolk singers had it in their repertoires, but Walter is the only example from Norfolk.
 It starts unusually with hints of female masturbation, but gets confused and fragmented as it progresses.